Volunteering

 Volunteer Requirements

-Rush Copley is accepting adult and student applications in compliance with the Centers for Disease Control and Prevention (CDC) guidelines.
+Rush Copley is accepting adult and student applications in compliance with the Centers for Disease Control and Prevention guidelines.
 All volunteers are required to meet the CDC requirements, complete necessary registration paperwork, interview with the Volunteer Services Manager, and attend an orientation session prior to starting service.

-• Volunteers must be free of underlying medical conditions that are at increased risk of severe illness from COVID-19 such as: chronic kidney disease, COPD (chronic obstructive pulmonary disease), a weakened immune system from - solid organ transplant, obesity, serious heart conditions, sickle cell disease or Type 2 diabetes.
+• Volunteers must be free of underlying medical conditions that are at increased risk of severe illness from COVID-19 such as: chronic kidney disease, COPD (chronic obstructive pulmonary disease), a weakened immune system from — solid organ transplant, obesity, serious heart conditions, sickle cell disease or type 2 diabetes.

 According to the CDC, “based on what we know at this time, people with the following conditions might be at an increased risk who have: asthma, cerebrovascular disease, cystic fibrosis, hypertension or high blood pressure, weakened immune system-from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines, neurologic conditions, liver disease, pregnancy, pulmonary fibrosis, smoking, thalassemia, and Type 1 diabetes.”